BuoyantIO/gateway-api-workshop/README.md

 <!-- @wait -->

 Unfortunately, for now, we have to do timeouts slightly differently in the different meshes.
-Linkerd's policy for supporting Kubernetes versions means that it hasn't yet been able to switch to Gateway API 1.0 yet, so Linkerd uses its own `policy.linkerd.io` HTTPRoute for timeout support.
-Istio, on the other hand, uses the official Gateway API HTTPRoute.
+Linkerd currently uses its own `policy.linkerd.io` HTTPRoute for timeout support.
+Istio, on the other hand, uses the timeouts field in the official Gateway API HTTPRoute.

 <!-- @wait -->